Ameriprise® financial statements FAQ

 To access your statement, you will need to be registered for the secure site on ameriprise.com.
-After you log in to the secure site, choose "Statements & Documents" from the "Your Accounts" tab at the top of the page.
-The Ameriprise annual financial statement will be available for two years.
+After you log in to the secure site, follow these steps:

-Your 2012 Ameriprise annual financial statement will be available through the secure site on ameriprise.com on or before February 1, 2013.
+Your 2013 Ameriprise annual financial statement is currently available online through the secure site on ameriprise.com.

 Why is the information on my annual financial statement different than the information on my tax statement?